andrearante12/Robotic-Arm/README.md

 ## System Overview
 A human can train the robot via a wearable device consisting of an ESP32 microcontroller and a MPU-6050 Acceleromter and Gyroscope sensor.
+Data is streamed over WiFi to the central RaspberryPi using MQTT messaging protocol.
+The RaspberryPI is responsible for callibration and smoothing the sensor data using various signal processing techniques.

 The robotic system is controlled by six MG996R pulse-width modulation (PWM) servomotors, which are driven by a PCA9685 16-channel, 12-bit PWM servo controller interfaced via the I2C protocol.
 Low-level actuator control is handled by an Arduino Nano microcontroller.